How to use this

 • A guide endorsement note for each student who made a meaningful connection.

-• Champion fills out the end-of-semester review the week after.
+• Advisor fills out the end-of-semester review the week after.

 Flexibility.
 The showcase can be in-person, streamed, or hybrid depending on what your school supports.
 A gym, library, cafeteria, or classroom all work.